Claire: I feel like the old ‘me’ – not just a busy working mum who had lost sight of herself!

 Bringing up two young children while being overweight was hard work.
 My joints ached, I couldn’t run around after them and would be out of breath going up the stairs.
 Because I’m so tall – at 6ft 1' – I’d always told myself I could ‘carry it off’ but as the size 16 clothes began to feel tight and I could only fit into size 18s, I knew I had to do something.

 I’d suffered with anxiety and depression in the past and I could feel the anxiety creeping back on with the weight.
-I went to my GP and he referred me to the local Weight Watchers meeting.
+I went to my GP and he referred me to a local WW Workshop.
 I was terrified.
 But I gave myself a virtual ‘slap’ and told myself that I could either sit here and cry over my weight or do something about it.
-Walking into that meeting was the scariest thing I’ve ever done in my life, but everyone was so welcoming.
+Walking into that Workshop was the scariest thing I’ve ever done in my life, but everyone was so welcoming.
 I’d joined on a day where they were having a tasting session and everyone had brought in foods.
 I remember trying a delicious chicken curry and a strawberry cheesecake and thinking: ‘If I can eat food like this and lose weight, this will be great’.

 I took home the recipe cards and started making meals from scratch.
 I could tell Simon was nervous – he knows how useless I was in the kitchen, but I needed to take control.
 Every Sunday we make a meal plan and when I go shopping I scan everything.
 Lola also gets involved too – she’ll ask how many SmartPoints are in things!